 Interns return to the main campus area for lunch and either eat together or attend a lunchtime seminar.
 After lunch, interns meet with their supervisor again to discuss changes from the morning plans and to ask questions about what they have been doing.
 They continue their work in the field for the afternoon.

-At the end of the day, interns spend their time off relaxing, working on their independent projects, attending a workshop, having potluck dinners together, and sitting by the campfire!
+At the end of the day, interns spend their time off relaxing, having potluck dinners together, and sitting by the campfire!